John V Palaiologos: Deposition and second rule

 In 1390, his grandson John VII briefly usurped the throne, but was quickly overthrown.
 The same year, John V ordered the strengthening of the Golden Gate in Constantinople, utilizing marble from the decayed churches in and around the city.
 Upon completion of this construction, Bayezid I demanded that John raze these new works, threatening war and the blinding of his son Manuel, whom he held in captivity.
 John V carried out the Sultan's order but is said to have suffered from this humiliation and died soon thereafter on 16 February 1391, and was buried in the Hodegon Monastery in Constantinople.

 John V was finally succeeded to the imperial throne by his son Manuel.
 His younger son Theodore had already acceded to the Despotate of Morea in 1383.

 Family

 John V married Helena Kantakouzene, daughter of his co-emperor John VI Kantakouzenos and Irene Asanina, on 28 May 1347.
-They had at least eleven children – five sons and at least six daughters.
+They had at least ten children – five sons and at least five daughters.
 Their known children include: